ersignee/tarkovassistant/README.md

 # Tarkov Assistant

-Tarkov Assistant is a helpful bot designed to enhance your experience in Escape from Tarkov with a variety of commands that ease your gameplay.
+Tarkov Assistant is a helpful Discord bot designed to enhance your experience in Escape from Tarkov with a variety of commands that ease your gameplay.

 ## 🔥・Features